VinceW31/GassistPi3/README.md

 *******************************************************************************************************************************
-### The code is derived from the original GassistPi by shivasiddharth which be found at: https://github.com/shivasiddharth/GassistPi/
+### The code used as the basis for this project is derived from the original GassistPi by shivasiddharth, his code can be found at: https://github.com/shivasiddharth/GassistPi/
 ### This project includes development to support more functionality relating to IoT, controlling external devices and Home Automation.
 It has been simplified where possible and developed for use only with a naked Rasberry Pi3 using just a USB microphone and amplified speaker(s) plugged into the on-board audio jack.
 The code may work on earlier Raspberry Pis too, but nothing is guaranteed!

 *******************************************************************************************************************************